Site icon Bia review

 3. ISO: Adjust ISO to Achieve Fast Shutter Speeds

-4. White Balance: Use Auto White Balance or Adjust for Indoor Lighting
+4. White Balance: Auto White Balance or Indoor Adjustment

-AF-C mode is essential for sports photography, as it continuously adjusts focus as the subject moves.
-Pair this with the Dynamic Area AF setting, which allows the camera to focus on a subject moving within a selected focus area.
+Continuous-focus shooting with AF-C is what sports photography is all about as the subject moves within the frame.
+This can be coupled with Dynamic Area AF, which allows the camera to focus on subjects moving within a selected focus area.

 6. Drive Mode: Use Continuous Shooting Mode